-- Business and People:
+- Introduction to Business and Enterprise

-- Production, Finance and External Environment:
+- Finance for Business and Enterprise

 We offer Business Studies as a BTEC, and follow the Edexcel specification.
 This course will enable students to gain knowledge and understanding of the business sector with an emphasis on developing skills relevant to the workplace.

 This course is offered at both Extended Certificate and Diploma level.
-BTEC Business Studies is taught by a dedicated subject specialist, Ms Vashisht.

 The assessment is by Coursework (60%) and Exam (40%).
 This 8 unit qualification is equivalent to two full A Levels.